 Once you’ve outlined your email plan, it’s time to start writing.

 8. Attractive Subject Heading

 For a successful email marketing campaign, it is good to start with an attractive subject line.
-Often times people get turned on or off by the subject line.
+Subject lines can attract or be a turn off.
 So make it catchy.